 The violent death of harmful microorganisms often causes headaches.
 Probiotic headaches usually disappears after a few days.
 Even though symptoms are harmless, they are unpleasant.
 Lower the probiotic dose.

 There are some reports about women who experience how periods return after consuming probiotics.
 Other women have reported healthier periods when adding probiotics to their diet and some have had periods starting again after an early menopause.

 It is unclear why this occurs.
-However, it is considered a healthy sign and not in any way an adverse effect.
+However, some consider it a healthy sign.
 Recent research has revealed that probiotic bacteria affect the body much deeper than previously thought.
 Friendly bacteria work on a cellular level and promote many body functions, including the reproductive organs.
 This might be a reason why probiotics can affect women’s periods.